michaelbarlow7/moonbase-console/README.md

 This is the source code to Moonbase Console, a helper program for [Moonbase Commander](http://en.wikipedia.org/wiki/Moonbase_Commander "Moonbase Commander") that generates random maps with particular parameters, and allows easy set-up of multiplayer matches via TCP/IP.

-I (Michael Barlow) didn't write this code (though I may add to it in the future).
-The code was given to me by Ernie Anderson (MYCROFT), and I simply added this file and the MIT license, and uploaded it to github.
+I (Michael Barlow) didn't write the majority of this code.
+The code was given to me by Ernie Anderson (MYCROFT), and I originally added this file and the MIT license, and uploaded it to github.
+I've since added a few more minor changes.

 Usage instructions are located in Moonbase Console\README.TXT.
 You will need to open the following ports to play multiplayer matches: